alvisbjones/smga/src/components/whoweare.md

-## An association at the Hills course of the Clubs of Prestonwood.
+## Senior Men's Golf Assocation at the Hills course of the Clubs of Prestonwood.
 Ranging from 55 to 80+ in age, this group offers:
 * Friendly handicapped weekly golf games (Individual and team events based on established GHIN index)
 * Ease of standing tee times (signup, showup, get teamed up and play)